skiLLM-Labs/Krait/SECURITY.md

 To give us time to investigate and patch the vulnerability before it can be exploited maliciously, please follow our coordinated disclosure process:

 1. **Do Not Publicly Disclose:** Keep the details confidential until we have published a patch.
-2. **Submit via Email:** Send a detailed report to **[Insert Your Security Email, e.g., security@skillm-labs.com]** or use the GitHub Private Vulnerability Reporting feature if enabled on this repository.
+2. **Submit via GitHub Private Vulnerability Reporting:** Send a detailed report using the GitHub Private Vulnerability Reporting.
 3. **What to Include:**
 * A clear description of the vulnerability.
 * A minimal, reproducible `.kr` proof-of-concept (PoC) script.